DAFoam/DAFoam.github.io/pages/mydoc/mydoc_docs_publications.md

 The following publications used DAFoam in their studies.
 If we miss yours, please feel free to edit this page and submit a pull request.

+<60> C. Wu, Y. Zhang.
+Field Inversion and Machine Learning Based on the Rubber-Band Spalart-Allmaras Model.
+Theoretical and Applied Mechanics Letters.
+2024.

 <59> J. Park, M. Mangano, S. Seraj, B. Pacini, Y. Liao, B. Knight, K. Naik, K. Maki, J. Martins, J. Sun, and Y. Pan.
 CFD-based design optimization of a 5 kW ducted hydrokinetic turbine with practical constraints, arXiv.2411.13492, 2024.

 <58> E. Ntantis, V. Xezonakis.
 Improving Transonic Performance with Adjoint-Based NACA 0012 Airfoil Design Optimization.
 Results in Engineering, 2024